‘Scandal’ Has Social Media Saying, ‘What The Huck’

 — Rhonda Phillips (@MzRPhillips) March 24, 2017

 Fans are busy trying to figure out why Abby has hooked up with these people and what the advantage to having Frankie Vargas taken out really was.
 Scandal has thrown curveballs before, but this one is huge.
 Speculation is that Huck will be alive and work on linking everything back to whoever paid Meg to kill her best friend and injure him.
 The mere fact that fans believe he is alive is only speculation and wishful thinking as nothing has been made official.
-Guillermo Diaz has not talked about leaving Scandal but with something like this anything is possible.
-He is one of the most important characters in the story and Shonda Rhimes has given him several dimensions in the six seasons he has been on the show.
+Guillermo Diaz has not talked about leaving Scandal, but with something like this, anything is possible.
+He is one of the most important characters in the story, and Shonda Rhimes has given him several dimensions in the six seasons he has been on the show.
 Scandal without Huck would be hard to imagine.

 @guillermodiazyo #WhatTheHuck just happened???
 I literally dropped my jaw watching last night's episode!!!
 OMG! #Scandal #Gladiators